Listed Below Are Some Of The Questions That Come Up Time And Time Again

-Up to 42 days before start of tour: Non-refundable deposit.
+Up to 42 days before the start of the tour: Non-refundable deposit.

-41 to 31 days before start of tour: 50% of total price retained.
+41 to 31 days before the start of the tour: 50% of the total price retained.

-30 to 15 days before start of tour: 75% of total price retained.
+30 to 15 days before the start of the tour: 75% of the total price retained.

-14 days or less before start of tour: 100% of total price retained – No refund.
+14 days or less before the start of tour: 100% of the total price retained – No refund.